On this page:

-An invasive species is a species occurring as a result of human activities beyond its natural range.
-The species threatens valued environmental, agricultural, cultural or other social resources by the damage it causes.
+The species threaten valued environmental, agricultural, cultural or other social resources by the damage it causes.
 This can include organisms endemic to a country other than Australia or a native species moved to a new location.

 The problem for waterways

 Invasive species in waterways and along riparian land are an increasing threat to the health of Victoria's rivers, estuaries and wetlands.

 The establishment and spread of invasive species are often a symptom of broader land use change and disturbance.
 Compared to most land, waterways (including riparian land) appear especially vulnerable to invasive species.

 Riparian land is prone to invasion due to high productivity and frequent disturbances.

 The spread of invasive species through waterways and riparian land is assisted by high connectivity due to water flowing downstream or laterally to the floodplain and associated wetlands.
 It is common for significant movement of invasive species to occur during flood events.